Evaluating LLM Agents on Automated Software Analysis Tasks

 \item \emph{Execution interface.} A writable workspace, environment interaction tools (e.g., terminal), and a budget (\budgetTimeoutHours, \$\budgetCostCap{} per task) ensuring comparable evaluation. \end{itemize}

-\paragraph{\textbf{Terminology.}} Throughout this paper, we use \emph{artifacts} to refer to concrete build and analysis outputs (e.g., bitcode files, analysis reports), and \emph{evidence} to refer to artifacts that demonstrate meaningful analysis completion on the target project.
+\paragraph{\textbf{Terminology}} Throughout this paper, we use \emph{artifacts} for concrete build and analysis outputs (e.g., bitcode files, analysis reports), and \emph{evidence} for artifacts that demonstrate meaningful analysis completion on the target project.

-\paragraph{\textbf{Task objective.}} Given $(T, P)$, the agent must (i)~provision an isolated Docker container, (ii)~install the tool and its dependencies, (iii)~fetch and build (when required) the target project, (iv)~execute the analysis tool on the target project, and (v)~emit evidence that the analysis tool processed project-specific inputs (e.g., source files) and produced tool-specific output artifacts (e.g., warnings) beyond trivial outputs such as tool version strings or help messages.
+\paragraph{\textbf{Task objective}} Given $(T, P)$, the agent must (i)~provision an isolated Docker container, (ii)~install the analysis tool and its dependencies, (iii)~fetch and build (when required) the target project, (iv)~execute the analysis tool on the target project, and (v)~emit evidence that the analysis tool processed project-specific inputs (e.g., source files) and produced tool-specific output artifacts (e.g., warnings) beyond trivial outputs such as analysis tool version strings or help messages.

-\paragraph{\textbf{Outputs.}} A successful run produces an evidence package: \begin{itemize} \item \emph{Reproducible environment.} E.g., a Dockerfile
+\paragraph{\textbf{Outputs}} A successful run produces an evidence package: \begin{itemize} \item \emph{Reproducible environment.} E.g., a Dockerfile.